legal

 The Paradox of High Exposure, Moderate Risk

 Here is why the 30% automation risk does not match the 54% overall exposure.
-Document examination exists in a legal ecosystem where the human expert is structurally required.
+Document examination exists in a legal ecosystem where the human expert is structurally required, and that structure is enforced not by tradition but by the rules of evidence themselves.

 The human element also matters for complex cases.
 Forgers are getting more sophisticated, sometimes using AI tools themselves to create more convincing forgeries.
+Generative models can produce signatures that fool older statistical systems on the first pass, requiring examiners to keep one step ahead.
 The adversarial dynamic between forger and examiner means the field is in a constant evolution where human adaptability is crucial.
 When a new forgery technique appears that the AI has never seen before, the examiner's training and judgment become the last line of defense.

-Additionally, document examination involves physical inspection that AI cannot perform remotely.
-Examining paper fibers under a microscope, testing ink chemistry, assessing the depth of pen impressions -- these tactile, physical analyses require hands-on work.
+Document examination also involves physical inspection that AI cannot perform remotely.
+Examining paper fibers under a microscope, testing ink chemistry, assessing the depth of pen impressions, evaluating the order in which intersecting lines were drawn -- these tactile, physical analyses require hands-on work.
+They are also the kind of work that defense attorneys love to cross-examine on, because they require the examiner to defend choices in front of a jury.

 Career Outlook and Strategy